pokanop/nostromo/README.md

 echo oof rab zab
 ```

+> Standard behavior is to `concatenate` but you can easily change this with the `mode` flag when using `add` or globally.
+More information under Execution Modes.

 #### Substitutions
 nostromo also provides the ability to add substitutions at each one of these scopes in the command tree.
 So if you want to shorten common strings that are otherwise long into substitutions, you can attach them to a parent scope and nostromo will replace them at execution time for all instances.